cbcrg/tcoffee/docs/tcoffee_manual.rst

 Each of these constraints comes with a weight and in the end, the T-Coffee algorithm tries to generate the multiple alignment that contains constraints whose sum of weights yields the highest score.
 In other words, it tries to make happy as many constraints as possible (replace the word constraint with, friends, relatives, collaborators... and you will know exactly what we mean).

 You can generate this list of constraints the way you like.
 You may even provide it yourself, forcing important residues to be aligned by giving them high weights (see **FAQ for T-Coffee**).
 For your convenience, T-Coffee can generate (this is the default) its own list by making all the possible global pairwise alignments, and the 10 best local alignments associated with each pair of sequences.
-Each pair of residues observed aligned in these pairwise alignments becomes a line in the library.
+Each pair of residues observed aligned in these pairwise alignments, becomes a line in the library.

 .. note:: Be aware that nothing forces you to use a given library and that you could build it using other methods.
 In protein language, **T-Coffee is synonymous for freedom, the freedom of being aligned however you fancy** (I was a Tryptophan in some previous life).